creepersaur/CranberryDocs/src/content/docs/basic_topics/syntax_overview.md

 Cranberry has a few syntax conventions that you can adhere to.
 These are not mandatory but can function as a style guide.

-1. Cranberry uses `PascalCase` for classes, namespaces, and functions.
+1. Cranberry uses `PascalCase` for classes and namespaces.
-2. Builtin functions, variable names, etc. use `snake_case`.
+2. Functions, variable names, etc. use `snake_case`.
 3. Using directives for namespaces must always go at the top of the file.
 4. Classes using object creation should use `self` as the name for the first parameter of object methods.
-5. Try leaving extra lines and using tabs to improve code clarity.
+5. Try leaving extra lines and using indents to improve code clarity.
+6. Use tabs instead of spaces unless they improve code clarity.
+(Most IDEs let you change tab sizes anyways.)
 6. Don't use semicolons, you probably will never use them anyway.

 ### Syntax Example